corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 ## Building the Corda RPC Client

 To interact with your node via the `CordaRPCOps` remote interface, you need to build a client that uses the [CordaRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html) class.
-The `CordaRPCClient` class allows you to connect to your node via a message queue protocol and provides a simple RPC interface (the `CordaRPCOps` remote interface) for interacting with the node.
+The `CordaRPCClient` class enables you to connect to your node via a message queue protocol and provides a simple RPC interface (the `CordaRPCOps` remote interface) for interacting with the node.
 You make calls on a JVM object as normal, and the marshalling back-and-forth is handled for you.

 ### Pre-requisites